-A voltage is applied between the electrodes.
-Negative charges are attracted by the anode, positive charges by the cathode.
-Ion chambers have a good uniform response to radiation over a wide range of energies and are the preferred means for measuring high levels of gamma radiation.
-They are widely used in the nuclear power industry, research laboratories, radiography, radiobiology and environmental monitoring.
+A voltage is applied between the electrodes of an ionization chamber, also known as an ion chamber.
+Negative charges are attracted to the anode, while positive charges are attracted to the cathode.
+This type of detector has a uniform response to radiation over a wide range of energies, making it the preferred choice for measuring high levels of gamma radiation.
+It is widely used in nuclear power, research laboratories, radiography, radiobiology, and environmental monitoring.

 The detector voltage is adjusted so that the conditions correspond to the ionization region, and the voltage is insufficient to cause gas amplification (secondary ionization).
 This means that detectors in the ionization region operate at a low electric field strength, so gas multiplication does not occur.
 The collected load (output signal) is independent of the applied voltage.
 Individual minimum ionization particles tend to be quite small and generally require special low-noise amplifiers for efficient operating performance.